Code-Institute-Submissions/Arithmetics/README.md

 1. [Gitpod](https://www.gitpod.io/):
 Used to write the code and style and where you push your code to Github.

-1. HTML and CSS: For these two I could not find the official websites, which is why I have not provided a link.
-I used HTML for the structure of the page and CSS to style the page.
+1. HTML, CSS, Javascript: For these I could not find the official websites, which is why I have not provided a link.
+I used HTML for the structure of the page, CSS to style the page and Javascript to provide interactiveness.

 1. [Bootstrap Javascript](https://getbootstrap.com/docs/4.4/getting-started/introduction/):
 The project uses Bootstrap JS scripts to be able to use the dropdown menu on the navigation bar.
 The drop down menu is active on the smaller screens.